Nutrition and Prostate Cancer: Making Healthy Diet Decisions

 2. Once you find your height, look across that same row to find your weight.

+Table 1.
 Body Mass Index (BMI) Table

-For example, if you’re 5 feet, 5 inches tall and you weigh 168 pounds, then your BMI is 28.
+If your BMI is above 25, look for the weights that match a healthy BMI for your height.
+That should be your target weight.
+For example, if you’re 5 feet, 5 inches tall and you weigh 168 pounds, your BMI is 28.
 This means you’re considered overweight.
-Your goal should be to achieve a BMI that puts you in the normal range.
+Your goal should be to reach a BMI that puts you in the normal range.

-Find out your caloric needs
+Know your caloric needs

-• Your age
+• Your age.

-• Your muscle mass (how much muscle you have)
+• Your muscle mass (how much muscle you have).

-• The amount and type of exercise you do
+• The amount and type of exercise you do.

-• Your overall health
+• Your overall health.

 Manage your portion sizes